martinprest/DEDIT/readme-DEDIT.txt

 Other Files
 -----------

+DEDIT_beta.OPK   		pack image with all the files DEDIT_beta.sna   		XP 32K snap file for Jaap's Jape emulator for those who want to try it without having to run TIMEINST first
+FILES.TRN 				list of files to translate from OPL to object OB3 files using opltran or atran DEDIT.BLD 				same list of files, but as OB3 to make a pack using bldpack or makepack Y2000FIX.TXT			readme file for Jaap's Y2K fix.

 Install
 -------
 FOR XP or CM only - The LZ Diary works differently

 Modification of the program may result in a system crash, and although I've been testing it, use with caution!

-For evaluation purposes an OPK file is included for simpler installation, there is also a snapshot for Jaap's JAPE emulator.
+For simpler installation, an OPK file is included, there's also a snapshot for Jaap's JAPE emulator.
 Alternatively the software can be rebuilt from the OPL source code, by following the instructions below.
-Some additional software is required: the Organiser Developer, for translating and building packs.
-And some Comms Link software, such as OrgLink.
+Some additional software is required: The Organiser Developer, for translating and building packs.
+And some CommsLink software, such as OrgLink.

 Either:
 1. Copy all OPL files to a datapak or to A: using a CommsLink